-There are a lot of outstanding digital marketing tools called out in this post, quite a few of which we use at Foghorn Labs, but one that has recently taken our data visualization and reporting game to the next level is Google Data Studio.
+There are a lot of outstanding eCommerce marketing tools called out in this post, quite a few of which we use at Foghorn Labs, but one that has recently taken our data visualization and reporting game to the next level is Google Data Studio.
 It’s a super powerful, free tool that allows you to create custom dashboards that pull from a wide range of sources.
 It has been especially helpful for comparing performance data from multiple ad platforms side by side in ways that traditional web analytics platforms like Google Analytics can’t.

 It’s less of one specific technique and more of an approach that has helped us achieve amazing ROI for our clients over the last decade.
-We focus on being the best digital marketing agency for outdoor and active lifestyle brands selling DTC online.
+We focus on being the best full-service digital marketing agency for outdoor and active lifestyle brands selling DTC online.
 We start every engagement with a clear understanding of our client’s audience, where they spend their time online, what outlets they trust, the language they resonate with, and the seasonality that impacts their buying decisions.
 Agencies with a deep understanding of a given industry provides a significant head start to the client, from which the latest techniques and best-of-breed technologies can be applied to leapfrog competitors.
 Unlike a secret sauce technique, industry expertise can’t be easily replicated.

 My first job out of college in 2003 was “Creative Maximizer” on the Google Ad Sales team.
 Our team was tasked with uncovering best practices for paid search ads and how to make text ad copy convert.
 What was successful then still resonates today; A unique brand voice and a clear, compelling call-to-action.
 It’s also crucial that a brand’s language be as unique as its visual identity.
 Avoid overly-commoditized cliches and marketing speak, especially when selling products being positioned as unique or premium.